Grant Elliott: Other

 He played for Weybridge Cricket Club in the Surrey Championship in 2008.

 Elliott is the maker of the Buzz Cricket Bat.
 It is used by himself, Dewayne Bowden, Mark Houghton, Leighton Morgan, Chris Nevin and Luke Woodcock.
 Luke Woodcock scored 220 with it in a first-class game.
 Since he has been injured he has worked with Sky Sport in the 2010 HRV Cup.

-In 2015 Elliott worked part-time as a business development manager.
+In 2015, Elliott worked part-time as a business development manager.

-Now works full-time for cricHQ as a General Manager.
-He is also a cricket commentator for Spark Sports.
+He currently works as a partnership manager for Life Flight.
+Previously he worked full-time for cricHQ as a General Manager.
+He is also a cricket commentator for TVNZ and SENZ.
 His international shirt number has now passed to fellow ex-pat Black Cap - Devon Conway.